 Discuss Your Options with the Divorce and Family Law Attorneys at Rodier Family Law

 It is preferable, as a divorcee and a parent, that your decision to remarry not have an impact on your ability to see and raise your children.
 It is just as essential, however, that you are knowledgeable of the few exceptions that can occur, as well as what you should do if those scenarios happen to you.
-If you believe your decision to remarry may have an impact on your child custody rights, we encourage you to speak to a dedicated family law attorney at Rodier Family Law today.
+If you believe your decision to remarry may have an impact on your child custody rights, we encourage you to speak to a Harford County custody attorney at Rodier Family Law today.